Simple Parallelism Without Data Races

 our bug is gone: sequential consistency means that it’s impossible for domain

-B to observe a state where initialised
+B to observe a state where initialised is true and price_of_gold is

 The even better news is that, in code using OxCaml’s extensions, the data

-would never have compiled to begin
+races in price_of_gold and initialised would never have compiled to begin

 with.
 There’s a tradeoff, of course: just as OCaml’s type safety means having